Share

 Life Cycle by Sabrina Shah (acrylic and photography on canvas, 2022, 115 x 85 cm)

 Unlike any chicken I’ve ever met, Shah is a solitary creature.
 Announced if not by her quiet demeanour but the fact she’s chosen a storage unit as her studio.
 She prefers spaces away from the main road and the bustling environment of shared studios, where her work can be “safe” and uninterrupted by other humans.
-I suddenly feel very privileged to be invited into Shah’s personal space.
+I suddenly feel very privileged to be in Shah’s personal space.

 I’m openly intrigued by the contrast between the artist—polite, kind, and attentive to details, kindly offering me water, Coca-Cola, and fruit, on several occasions, to make sure I feel at ease—and her art, which is fierce, unapologetic, and sensorially demanding.
 Initially, it’s challenging to connect the two.
 Where Shah is softly spoken and mindful of her words, her work is loud and provocative.